 Approximately seven to eight months before a firm's peer review due date, the Peer Review Information Management Application (PRIMA) will send the firm an electronic notice to start the peer review process.
 The firm's managing partner or peer review contact will login to PRIMA and complete the Peer Review Information (PRI) describing the firm's accounting and auditing practice for the firm's peer review year.
-A list of qualified reviewers can be found on the OSCPA website or the AICPA website for a complete national list.
-The review should not commence until the firm has received notification from PRIMA that the reviewer has been approved to perform the review.
+A list of qualified reviewers can be found on the AICPA website.
+The review should not commence until the firm has received notification through PRIMA that the reviewer has been approved to perform the review.